 Cold, wet and tiring situations will still need a sharp mind to focus and change settings in the blink of an eye.
 It can be difficult to stay enthusiastic.

 There are many different tools to use.
 It all depends on your chosen area within adventure photography.

 You don’t want to shoot underwater with your DSLR without proper housing.
 Likewise, a Go Pro isn’t a great choice for far away subjects.

-As you will be away from home, or even civilisation, for extended periods of time, how will you ensure your equipment stays usable?
+Most likely, you will be away from home, or even civilization.
+Even for extended periods of time.
+How will you ensure your equipment stays usable?